shriv/jekyll-now/_posts/2019-08-02-R-for-geospatial.md

 - Routing: via the SpatialLinesNetwork class or API calls to services such as CycleStreets.net
 - Calculating route segment attributes such as bearing and aggregate flow

-**stplanr** supports a large number of spatial datasets including Origin-Destination data.
-The package contains a lot of functionality to wrangle spatial objects, street networks and spatial flows.
+Since **stplanr** supports many types of spatial data, it contains a lot of functionality to wrangle spatial objects, street networks and spatial flows.
 Spatial flows between origins and destinations are a particular niche of this package since flow analysis is the central element of transport modelling.

-Since **stplanr** holds itself as a transport planning package, evaluating routing options for different transport modes is another core feature.
+Evaluating routing options for different transport modes is another core feature.
 The package provides oneliner functions to get routing information from several APIs.
 In addition, there is a handy batch processing function that can manage many routing API calls.

 ## Analyses: Transport modelling